ivvv/FFv2/README.md

 The Feature Finder requires a goodness of fit metric that is not sensitive to the continuum or to line flux.
 Such a statistical metric, `r`, is calculated using a cross-correlation function between fitted feature and total model. `r` is not sensitive to the continuum, due to the subtraction of the local mean. `r` is also not sensitive to line flux, because of division by the standard deviation of a given spectral region.

-ToFE is a Bayesian method to compare the evidence (also known as model likelihood) for two concurrent models: with and without a particular feature included.
+The ToFE step involves a Bayesian method to compare the evidence (also known as model likelihood) for two concurrent models: with and without a particular feature included.
 It is therefore complimentary to the `r` parameter identified above.
 For both models the fitting engine calculates the evidence, which is a set of probability logarithms.
 Their difference provides the odds for the feature, the smaller the odds the better the model with the feature included.
 As this is a probabilistic check, no assumption about the noise is made and therefore ToFE is insensitive to systematic noise.

 #### Flag definitions (metadata keyword)